Fantastic places to stay in Cartagena, Colombia 2022: For any travel style & budget

-It’s not a complete write-off, though; this is a nice place to return to cool off after a long, hot day of pushing your way through mobs of sweaty tourists.
+It’s not a complete write-off, though; this is a nice place to return to cool off after a long, hot day of pushing your way through mobs of sweaty tourists in Cartagena’s walled city.
 You can be pretty safe in the knowledge that since El Cabrero is not normally on the radars of people looking for the best places to stay in Cartagena, nothing around this area will ever become over-crowded!

 So where would I recommend as the best places to stay in Cartagena Colombia’s east wing?

 For backpackers: Again, for backpackers, this isn’t one of the best places to stay in Cartagena, Colombia.
 There are just very few hostels in this area.
 We did visit one for lunch when we stayed in the area, but it had a weird vibe, and appears to have been taken off all booking sites.